jarviscanada/jarvis_data_eng_karan/linux_sql/README.md

   to send usage to send data to the database.
 ##### Database:
   - A PostgresSQL database (host_agent) was used to store the data from each server
-  - Two tables (host_info, host_usage) were created using the ddl.sql file
+  - Two tables (host_info, host_usage) were created using the [ddl.sql] script
-  - The data was then queried to provide useful summaries using queries.sql
+  - The data was then queried to provide useful summaries using [queries.sql] script

 ##### Scripts:
   - The docker container was created using [psql_docker.sh] bash script